English Major — B.A. with Teaching Option

 Additional Education Requirements

 - All teaching-option students must successfully complete a year of college-level study in a language other than English or demonstrate equivalent proficiency.
-English teaching-option majors must complete foreign language study through the first semester of the intermediate level (20100) or demonstrate equivalent proficiency.
-Teaching-option students who transfer to the regular English major are required to complete foreign language study through the second semester of the intermediate level (20200) as part of their major requirements.
+English teaching-option majors must complete foreign language study through the intermediate level (20200) or demonstrate equivalent proficiency.

 - All teaching-option students must successfully complete a writing course numbered WRTG 10600 or above.